markahenrich/ToDoAppCoreData/README.md

 # ToDoAppCoreData
-A to do app with MVVM design pattern and Core Data for persistence.
+A todo app with MVVM design pattern and Core Data for persistence.